 Gwenevere resisted the urge to roll her eyes, instead clicking her tongue in response.
 They trotted past a colossal, motionless pendulum, which must have been quite the sight back when it was running smoothly.
 She wondered how the Hammerites could stand to remain within the center of this place, once the clock chimed.
-Certainly the resonant baritone would have been most deafening!
+Certainly, the resonant baritone would have been almost deafening!

 Gwenevere peered upward, marveling at the intricate patterns of the forlorn clockface.
 Watching as she and Garrett’s forms cast eerie silhouettes against its inert surface.
 They descended a rickety stairway, iron railings and worm-eaten wood lining their path.
 Overhead, several steel girders caused the runaway to flinch, as she began to fret over their stability.
 Suffice to say, she hurried past this particular section of the tower.